-St Bartholomew's C of E Primary School has commitment to Operation Encompass and informing all stakeholders of the initiative.
-The lead person for Operation Encompass is Sarah Irvine, Headteacher. www.operationencompass.org
+Lune Valley Federation schools have commitment to Operation Encompass and informing all stakeholders of the initiative.
+The lead person for Operation Encompass the Headteacher. www.operationencompass.org

 10. Homelessness

 The DSL and deputy DSL(s) are aware of the contact details and referral routes into the Local Housing Authority so that concerns and support over homelessness can be raised as early as possible.
 Indicators that a family may be at risk of homelessness include: